-Seamus is assisted in his work by Tim Edwards, a Chartered Legal Executive who is very experienced in clinical negligence and personal injury cases together with Margaret Hansel, Affiliate Legal Executive who handles lower value cases and Maggie Crouch, his long-serving PA/Legal Secretary.
+Seamus is assisted in his work by Tim Edwards, a Chartered Legal Executive who is very experienced in clinical negligence and personal injury cases together with Margaret Hansel, Legal Assistant, who handles lower value cases and Maggie Crouch, his long-serving PA/Legal Secretary.

 Career highlights for Seamus include:

 - Obtaining a £7.5million settlement for a young child who developed septicaemia, following a delayed diagnosis of an infection, leaving her with no digits on her two hands;.

 - A £3million settlement for a young man with a serious brain injury following a road traffic accident, who will now need care and support for the rest of his life;

 - Obtaining a £1.65 million settlement for a client who suffered life changing injuries as a consequence of an ischaemic stroke caused by delayed diagnosis of a perforated colon at hospital

 Other cases include: